patrickkunka/bandwidth-throttle-stream/README.md

 ## Deno Installation

 In Deno, all libraries are imported from URLs as ES modules.
-Versioned releases of `bandwidth-throttle-stream` are available from the [Pika](http://pika.dev) CDN:
+Versioned releases of `bandwidth-throttle-stream` are available from [deno.land/x](https://deno.land/x):

 ```js
 import {createBandwidthThrottleGroup} from 'https://deno.land/x/bandwidth-throttle-stream/lib/mod.ts';